35 Easy Swaps That Make Every Meal Healthier

 Replace Rice with Riced Cauliflower

 One of the perks of being a cauliflower is being super low-carb and low-calorie.
-This trending crucifer is making its way into all of your favorite recipes: pizza, mashed potatoes, and even fried rice like blogger Pinch of Yum does in the photo above.
+This trending crucifer is making its way into all of your favorite recipes: pizza, mashed potatoes, and even fried rice.
 Grating a cup of cauliflower to use in your rice recipe instead of using highly-refined and nutrient-deficient white rice will save you 145 calories per cup.
 Pretty impressive, right?
 For even more easy ways to slash calories, don't miss our report on 36 Easy Ways to Cut 50+ Calories.

 Ditch Sour Cream for Greek Yogurt